 Cons:

-• It is not ideal if you don’t already have the content.
+- It isn’t ideal if you don’t already have the content.

-You can benefit most from Editorial.Link if you are already an established SaaS brand seeking clean, natural mentions and avoiding risky tactics.
+You can benefit most from Editorial.Link if you’re already an established SaaS brand seeking clean, natural mentions and avoiding risky tactics.

-Your product is referenced in the articles, where they avoid promotional placements and place links that look like genuine recommendations.
+Your product is referenced in the articles, where it avoids promotional placements and uses links that look like genuine recommendations.
 The major difference is that it helps build trust over the years.

 Transparency and quality standards: